Luma-arch/fibonacci-generator/README.md

 # efficientfibonacci
-Simple program for efficiently calculating the secuence of fibonacci
+Simple program for efficiently calculating the secuence of fibonacci (recursively and iteratively)